Exploring Identity Theft Statistics in the Age of Data Breaches

 What Kinds of Information Get Stolen?

-In 2018, loyalty and reward-point fraud rose 103% compared to the previous year.
+6. In 2021, loyalty and reward-point fraud rose by 80% compared to the previous year.

-Medical identity theft statistics show that around 65% of victims have to pay more than $13,000 to recover from having their medical identity compromised.
+7. Medical identity theft statistics show that around 65% of victims must pay more than $13,000 to recover from having their medical identity compromised.

 (Ponemon)